jtfell/blog/posts/2017-07-07-serverless-supercookies.markdown

 Browser privacy has been getting a lot of attention lately.
-It’s getting harder and harder to navigate the web without leaking personal data to the gremlins lurking in the dark corners or your favourite website.
+It’s getting harder and harder to navigate the web without leaking personal data to the gremlins lurking in the dark corners of your favourite website.

 In some ways Safari leads the way in protecting user privacy through their default disabling of third-party cookies, while it has to be explicitly activated in Chrome and Firefox.
-The feature I’m interested in amongst the complex and is that choosing this setting causes the browser to sandbox all storage within each domain so you can identify a returning user to your site, but not who they are when they show up again elsewhere.
-This presents an issue for the people who want to track your online behaviour so they can show you ads for things that you might buy.
+The feature I’m interested in amongst the complex machinery protecting user privacy is the browser sandboxing all storage within each domain so you can be identified when a returning to a single site, but your identity is unable to be linked to your activity elsewhere.
+This presents an issue for the people who want to track your online behaviour and build up a database of the sites you have visited in order to guess your demographics.

 The ability get around this little roadblock is extremely valuable to advertisers and analytics vendors as it offers a competitive edge in